inwebo/Render.js/README.md

 #### ES6

-You should really consider to use it like an ES6 class
+You should really consider using it like an ES6 module

 ```ecmascript 6
 import Renderer2D from "@inwebo/render/";